viclw17/viclw17.github.io/_posts/2019-06-20-unreal-frame-breakdown-part-1.md

 10. skybox

 # Particle PreRender
 Particle simulation on the GPU (only of **GPU Sprites particle** type).
-It seems 2 drawcalls here are because we have 2 gpu emitters in the particle system.
+It seems the pass costs 2 drawcalls because we have 2 GPU emitters in this particle system.

 <img src="{{ site.url }}/images/2019-06-20-unreal-frame-breakdown-part-1/particleGPU.jpg" width="800"  style="display:block; margin:auto;">